-- (1) If at the beginning of a fiscal year the Parliament has not made provision for public expenditure for that year, the National Executive may, in accordance with an Act of the Parliament, expend out of the Consolidated Revenue Fund, without authorization other than this section, amounts not exceeding in total one-third of the budgetted expenditure by the National Government during the immediately preceding fiscal year. - (2) The authority conferred by Subsection (1) lapses when the Parliament has made provision for the public expenditure for the fiscal year in question, and any amounts expended by virtue of that subsection are a charge against the expenditure so provided for and shall be properly brought to account accordingly.
+If at the beginning of a fiscal year the Parliament "(1) 212 (1) has not made provision for public expenditure by the REPEALED National Executive or expenditure by the Parliament or 61 Con 16 1288 the Judiciary for their respective services for that year, న 4. the National Executive, the Parliament or the Judiciary, as the case maybe, may, without authorization other than this section but in accordance with an Act of the Parliament, expend amounts appropriated out of the Consolidated Revenue Fund for the purpose not exceeding in total one-third of its respective budgetted expenditure during the immediately preceding fiscal year."

+(2) The authority conferred by Subsection (1) lapses when the Parliament has made provision for the public expenditure for the fiscal year in question, and any amounts expended by virtue of that subsection are a charge against the expenditure so provided for and shall be properly brought to account accordingly.

-Subdivision B.-The Auditor-General.
+Subdivision B .- The Auditor-General.